Non-Slip Carpet Pads: 5 Types for Safety & Longevity

 For a healthier home environment, especially if you have children or pets, consider pads made from non-toxic materials.
 Look for products made from 100% natural rubber, dense felt, jute, cork, or responsibly sourced wool, which are free from harmful chemicals, adhesives, and phthalates that can off-gas or degrade over time.

-To simplify your decision, here’s a comparison of common non-slip carpet pad materials:
+To simplify your decision, here is a comparison of common non-slip carpet pad materials:

 *Note: Lower quality PVC can damage floor finishes over time.